HQarroum/cfn-eval/README.md

     Value: !GetAtt TransformResource.FooLower
 ```

 > Note that only variables returned by your code will be made available to your Cloudformation template.
-You must return an object from your code with attributes to make them available in the outputs of the custom resource.
+You must return an object from your code with the attributes to make available in the outputs of the custom resource.

 ### Asynchronous code

-We've seen above an example of a synchronous Javascript script which be embedded inline into our template.
-It is also possible to use asynchronous code and get its output in an inline Javascript script.
-To do so, you need to return a `Promise` which will resolve an object which will be exported by your custom resource.
+It is also possible to use asynchronous code and reference its output in an inline Javascript script.
+To do so, you need to return a `Promise` which will resolve the object exported by your custom resource.

 ```yaml
 # Definition of an async resource.